-It’s 2019 and we’re putting collagen in anything and everything.
-Not even our almond butter cups, a morning coffee, or casseroles have managed to escape being infused with this powerhouse superfood, which is praised for its skin-brightening, gut-healing, and join-supporting benefits.
+It’s 2020 and we’re putting collagen in anything and everything.
+Not even our almond butter cups, a morning coffee, or casseroles have managed to escape being infused with this powerhouse superfood, which is praised for its skin-brightening, gut-supporting, and joint benefits.

 If you’re toying with the idea of taking a collagen supplement for a spin, it’s important to know your facts.
 Should you take fish collagen or bovine collagen?
 Is is better in pill or powder form?

 Read on to find out which type of collagen is the best for you.